When I hear the word “reusable” advertised with a product, I perk up.

 1. Microfiber cloths

 These are a must in my natural cleaning arsenal.
 I use them in place of paper towels–the general purpose cloths for dusting, and the polishing cloths for glass and mirrors.
 I also wrap a damp general purpose cloth around the Swiffer head so that I don’t have to buy Swiffer pad refills.
+Grove Collaborative is an online shop that carries quality microfiber cloths for cheaper than you’ll find in-store.

 2. Washable sponges